alexmanrique/blog/_posts/2018-09-22-improving-jpa-queries.md

 }
 ```

 35595 JDBC connections were done to the database.
-If this API has to be used by a high number of users this is not acceptable.
+If this API has to be used by a high number of users this was not acceptable.

 I realize that there was a problem of n+1 select query issue problem in <a href="https://en.wikipedia.org/wiki/Object-relational_mapping">ORM</a> <a href="https://stackoverflow.com/questions/97197/what-is-the-n1-select-query-issue">https://stackoverflow.com/questions/97197/what-is-the-n1-select-query-issue</a>

 Using FetchType.Eager
 -----------------------

-Then I tried to set anotation `FetchType.EAGER` that according to the book <a href="https://www.manning.com/books/java-persistence-with-hibernate">Java Persistence with Hibernate 2007</a>, it was one of the ways to fix this problem because it forces to make joins with the related entities instead of doing a query for each table related with the first entity.
+Then I tried to set anotation `FetchType.EAGER` that according to the book <a href="https://www.manning.com/books/java-persistence-with-hibernate">Java Persistence with Hibernate 2007</a>, it was one of the ways to fix this problem because it forces to make joins with the related entities instead of doing a query for each row related with the an entity.

 {% highlight java %}
 @Embeddable
 public class CampaignConditionsEntity implements Serializable {

 @ElementCollection(fetch = FetchType.EAGER)
-@CollectionTable(name = "CAMPAIGN_COND_TRIP_TYPE", joinColumns = @JoinColumn(name = CAMPAIGN_ID))
+@CollectionTable(name = "TRIP_TYPE_CONDITION", joinColumns = @JoinColumn(name = CAMPAIGN_ID))
 private Set<TripTypeConditionEntity> tripTypeConditions;
 {% endhighlight %}